-- be clear about their purpose in attending a meeting - know essential questions to answer when planning for a meeting - understand the different contributions of words, voice and body language as strategies to build rapport - be clear about the skills involved in active listening - know how to plan the content of your contribution - have a wider range of tools to manage relationships and influence people
+- be clear about their purpose in attending a meeting - know essential questions to answer when planning for a meeting - understand the different contributions of words, voice and body language as strategies to build rapport - know how to plan and deliver the content of your contribution

 I attended the Confident Speaking At Meetings yesterday, which I honestly found to be one of the best courses I have attended here at the University.

 It was excellent - very useful indeed.
 Thank you so much.
 I feel anyone, no matter how junior or senior would benefit from the course - and I wish I'd done it years ago!